erikahentsch/Sask-election-web/README.md

 DATABASE - https://elector.blcloud.net
     -> this variable tells the widget which flow database to look for each results endpoint.

-PARTYLIST - public/data/partylist.json
-    -> instructs what to call the party list file

-FULLELECTIONRESULTS - public/data/SASK_2016.json
-    -> instructs what to call the full election results file

-OVERALLELECTIONRESULTS - public/data/overallResults.json
-    -> instructs what to call the overall election results file

 TIMER - 100000
     -> in ms. change this variable to adjust how frequently the app checks the database for data